A degree in discovery

 Reconciliation through education

-Close to 80% of universities promote intercultural engagement through cultural activities, events and forums, talking circles, competency or reconciliation training.
+Seventy-eight percent of universities promote intercultural engagement through cultural activities, events, talking circles and cultural competency or reconciliation training.

 Close to 70% of universities have or are developing strategic plans for advancing reconciliation.

-Two-thirds of universities are incorporating Indigenous knowledge, methods and protocols into research practices and projects.
+Two-thirds of universities are incorporating Indigenous knowledge, methods and protocols into and teaching policies, programs and practices.

 1.4%earning advanced degrees